How To Prune Parsley & Promote More Growth

 Best Way on How to Prune Parsley

 Frequent trimming keeps your plants the healthiest.
-Now that you know when to prune your parsley, what is the best way to prune it?
+Now that you know when to prune your parsley plant, what is the best way to prune it?

-- Start with the outer stems and work your way toward the center of the plant.
-Remember the outer part is the oldest part of the plant so you want to prune that section first.
-This will help you encourage your new growth.
+Start with the outer stems with three or more segments and work your way toward the center of the plant.
+Remember the outer part is the oldest part of the plant so you want to prune that about an inch in that section first.
+This will help you encourage new plant growth.

-- Frequent trimming also helps to keep the plant from going to seed.
-If the plant goes to seed, then the leaves will start to die back and you will not have a good harvest and your goal is to produce lots of parsley for cooking and to store for the winter months.
+Frequent trimming to cut back your parsley also helps to keep the plant from going to seed.
+Being one of the fastest growing herbs, it grow very fast.
+Your goal is to produce lots of parsley for cooking and to store for the winter months.
 Check if your plant needs to be pruned every couple of weeks.

 - Keep your plant adequately watered and happy!
 Dry and dropping plants are not good.
 Well maintained growth of parsley produces good plants.

 - It’s also just as important not to over water your plants.
-Flooded soil is not healthy for any plants so be sure to have well draining soil both if you’re growing in the grown or in pots.
+Flooded soil is not healthy for any plants so be sure to have well draining soil.

-- Make sure your parsley is planted in moist, well-turned soil.
-Parsely can be grown in either full sun or partial shade.
+- Make sure your parsley plant is in moist, well-turned soil.
+Parsley can be grown in either full sun or partial shade.

-- While most people consider parsley to be annual plants, if you chose to do biennial planting, you will see flower buds or flower stalk at the end of the second year and you can harvest the parsley seeds for the next year’s planting.
+- While most people consider parsley to be annual plants, if you chose to do biennial planting, you will see flower buds or flower stalk at the end of the second year and the parsley plant can produce seeds to harvest for the next year’s planting.

-- Should you see any buds during your first year, make your that you pinch them off so you will continue to grow the plants for the second season.
-That way, it won’t seed too soon and continue come back the next year.
+- Should you see any buds during your first year, make your that you pinch them off.
+That way, it won’t flower & seed too soon.

-Ways To Use Fresh Parsley After You Harvest Them
+Ways To Use Fresh Parsley Plant Leaves After You Harvest Them

 Here’s the yummy part, how to use all those sprigs of parsley that you’ve been harvesting.
-The days of just using parsely as a garnish on your plate is gone.
+The days of just using parsley as a garnish on your plate is gone.